Young and motivated: Making it in the Gambia

 The roadmap is designed to help tackle the root causes of youth unemployment and competitive market constraints, which are at the heart of irregular migration.
 It aims to sharpen the skills of – and create jobs for – young Gambians and directly supports the National Development Plan, which targets economic reforms to restore growth and stability in the country.

-‘My government is fully committed to leading and implementing the Youth and Trade Roadmap to turn the tide of youth migration,’ said Vice President Fatoumata Tambajang at the launch event.
+‘My government is fully committed to leading and implementing the Youth and Trade Roadmap to turn the tide of youth migration,’ said then-Vice President Fatoumata Tambajang at the launch event.

 Through its Youth Empowerment Project (YEP), the International Trade Centre (ITC) is supporting implementation of the roadmap, focusing on sharpening the job-ready skills of youth while fostering value addition in the priority sectors of nuts and agro-processing; information and communications technologies; and tourism.